Skip to content

 • Fencing services list that you plan to offer customers

-• Pricing strategy for your fence installation services
+• Pricing strategy that details how much you’ll charge for your fence installation services

 • Target market analysis to identify and evaluate your service area, market opportunities and challenges, and ideal customers (i.e., age, income, family status, project size)